-- PPO: \$6,000 for one person or \$12,000 for you and any covered family members when PPO providers are used.
-Only eligible out-of-pocket expenses from PPO providers and innetwork pharmacies count toward this limit. - Non-PPO: \$8,500 for one person or \$14,000 for you and any covered family members.
-Only eligible expenses from Non-PPO providers and out-of-network pharmacies count toward this limit.
+PPO: \$6,000 for one person or \$12,000 for you and any covered family members when PPO providers are used.
+Only eligible out-of-pocket expenses from PPO providers, in-network pharmacies, or when the Plan pays PPO benefits count toward this limit.